igordertigor/triforce/README.rst

 The special `triforce` section contains additional parameters that govern how the system virtualenv will be configured.
-For example in both cases above, the virtualenvs themselves and their symlinks will be installed into `/tmp/example`.
+For example in both cases above, the virtualenvs themselves and their symlinks will be installed into `/tmp/example` (to ensure the example doesn't screw with your system).
 In the `.demo_sysvenv2` case, the `venv_command` command has been set to `python2` indicating that a virtualenv with legacy python should be installed.
 In case that command doesn't work for you, you can also simply type a custom command string to create the virtualenv for you.
 This is provided as a fallback since there seem to be a myriad of ways of setting up a virtualenv and you never know what might work on a given system.

 In addition to the names of the programs on PyPi, you need to specify which executables should be symlinked.
-This may seem redundant, but a) I don't know how to easily introspect a python package to obtain the scripts it installs and
+This may seem redundant, but a) I don't know how to easily introspect a Python package to obtain the scripts it installs and
 b) maybe you want to have control over this.
 Anyway, for the tool `yadoma` above there is no list of symlinks and so the tool will attempt to symlink a script of the same name as the package on PyPi.
 Yes, this could have been done